drschwabe/stackfire/README.md

 ###  Modularity

-Now that you have a super simple control flow to your application you can focus on building actual functionality via modules that stack together as middleware.
+The current hypothesis is that now you have a super simple control flow to your application you can focus on building actual functionality via modules that stack together as middleware.

+### TODOs
+- Implement Express style path parsing.
+- Make an actual middleware implementation that doesn't require a specific route.